Skip to content

 bash

-noorm -H --name users db explore tables detail
+noorm --name users db explore tables detail

 JSON output: